 Project Manager[email protected]

 Matt Parsons is a Project Manager at Parsons Pipe Organ Builders.
 Matt has many responsibilities at Parsons from tuning and service work, re-leathering and restoration, to woodworking and new organ assembly.
-After serving in the U S Air Force from 1998 to 2002, Matt graduated with a Bachelor’s degree in Science from Keuka College in 2004.
+After serving in the U S Air Force from 1998 to 2002, Matt graduated with a Bachelor’s degree from Keuka College in 2004.